karenpayneoregon/csharp-features/ConsoleApp_vb/readme.md

 ﻿# About

-Starter code sample for logging with .NET Core VB.NET
+Starter code sample for logging with .NET Core VB.NET, **not** a complete code sample.

 # NuGet packages